 An early love for collaborative music-making has led Dr. Whatley to a lifelong study of continuo playing, and he now performs with many of the nation’s leading ensembles.
-Dr. Whatley participated in Arizona’s first period performances of Purcell’s Dido and Aeneas, Monteverdi’s 1610 Vespers, and a staged period production of Bach’s St. John Passion.
-Extensive study of twentieth century British performance practice has richly informed Dr. Whatley’s choral accompaniment technique, and he enjoys high demand as a collaborative organist.
-In the realm of chamber music, Dr. Whatley has formed a duo with Trumpeter Jean Christophe Dobrzelewski with whom he has commissioned several new works, produced new editions of trumpet and organ music, and released three award-winning recordings.
+Dr. Whatley participated in Arizona’s first period performances of Purcell’s Dido and Aeneas, Monteverdi’s 1610 Vespers, and a staged period production of Bach’s St. John Passion, and he enjoys high demand as a collaborative organist.
+In the realm of chamber music, Dr. Whatley has formed a duo with Trumpeter Jean Christophe Dobrzelewski which has commissioned several new works, produced new editions of trumpet and organ music, and released three award-winning recordings.
 Dr. Whatley has also performed as an organ duo with Samuel Metzger.
 In 2015, Dr. Whatley took part in New York City’s anniversary commemoration of the September 11th tragedy with the performance of a specially composed cantata by Stephen Paulus in Alice Tully Hall.
-Dr. Whatley’s love for collaboration extends even to film, when in 1999, he played the part of an organist in the BAFTA awarded and Academy nominated Welsh movie Solomon & Gaenor.

 Currently, Dr. Whatley is the organist of Camelback Bible Church in Paradise Valley, Arizona where he has established one of Phoenix’s most developed concert series as well as a large children’s music education program.
-A dedicated pedagogue, Dr. Whatley is also a member of the teaching faculty at Arizona State University's West Campus, sits on the boards of various arts and early music organizations across the region, and has also studied techniques for preventing performance injuries that he teaches to medical practitioners.
-Dr. Whatley is a speaker for AZ Humanities, the Arizona affiliate of the National Endowment for the Humanities, and he is the harpsichordist/organist for the Grammy-nominated True Concord Voices and Orchestra.
-Recently, Dr. Whatley joined the editorial board of the journal Vox Humana, an affiliate of the American Guild of Organists.
+Dr. Whatley has served on the boards of various arts and early music organizations across the region, and has also studied techniques for preventing performance injuries that he teaches to medical practitioners and music educators.
+Dr. Whatley is the harpsichordist/organist for the Grammy-nominated True Concord Voices and Orchestra.

 Guy Whatley is represented by Seven Eight Artists.